E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Additional experiments and details

-Note that for the GEOM dataset, MiDi uses explicitly generated aromatic bond types, and thus has a different bond type set $\mathcal{B}$ compared to ours.
-This also affects the distributions of the bond types 1 and 2 and we therefore omit MiDi from the GEOM bond distance metric BL.
+Note that for the GEOM-Drugs dataset, MiDi and JODO use explicitly generated aromatic bond types, and thus has a different bond type set $\mathcal{B}$ compared to ours.
+This also affects the distributions of the bond types 1 and 2 and we therefore omit MiDi from the GEOM-Drugs bond distance metric BL.

+Fields cannot enforce the number of atoms $N$ that will be generated, while point clouds do so, sampling $N\sim p_\mathcal{D}(N)$ during generation.
+While not enforcing the number of atoms provides useful flexibility (e.g., in conditional generation, the conditioning may be $p(\cdot| y)$, instead of $p(\cdot| y, N)$, where the latter requires knowledge of the joint $p(y,N)$), we find TV\textsubscript{a} (ablation Table~\ref{table:Ablation}) and CE\textsubscript{xTB} (Table~\ref{table:confAnalysisQM9}) to gain significant improvements as a result of atom count conditioning (from no conditioning, FMG$_{\beta=0}$, to FMG$_{\beta=2}$ which was used in this paper), but in this work, we opted for classifier-free guidance on binned atom intervals (see Appendix G), rather than conditioning on a specific atom count.
+The high impact of atom count conditioning on these metrics provides a strong indication that, if more fine-grained conditioning is adopted, fields will achieve similar TV$_a$ and CE\textsubscript{xTB} numbers as point-clouds.